Go to page content

 Reviewed by Physician Lim Sock Ling and Dr Eki Wari on February 21, 2023

 In the United States, women are tested for group B strep during pregnancy.
-If they test positive, they are told their babies may get sick and even die if they are not treated with an antibiotic during childbirth.
+If they test positive, they are informed that their babies may get sick and even die if not treated with an antibiotic during childbirth.

 As you can imagine, this is a new mother’s worst nightmare.
-Additionally, most moms do not know what group B strep is or why they have it.
-This only adds to their stress.
+Additionally, most moms do not know what group B strep is or why they have it, which only adds to their stress.

-Read on to learn about group B strep, including what it is, the causes and symptoms, and whether or not it can be prevented.
+Read on to learn about group B strep, including what it is, its causes and symptoms, and whether it can be prevented.
 Our experts also provide tips for taking care of new moms and their babies after a positive diagnosis.

 What Is Group B Strep?